-Seasonin Greencastle: Beginning of July until mid of August – because from here the distance to the Porbeagle grounds are the shortest.
-After this period the boat will start the trips from Cushendal (Northern Ireland) for the rest of the year and target mainly huge Skates.
+Season: Beginning of July until mid of August for the Porbeagle Shark.
+After this and for the rest of the year the boat targets mainly huge Skates.

 How to get there

-By plane either to Belfast or to Dublin.
+By plane to Belfast.
 From there you continue by rental car.

 By car there are several options/routes to travel, for example via France and then by ferry Calais-Dover and further on from Holyhead to Dublin, or from Cherbourg directly to Ireland (Rosslare).

 We gladly assist you with your travel planning.

 30 feet, walkaraound with a lot of space for fishing up to 6 anglers.
 A 315 HP Yamaha engine accelerates the Predator to a cruising speed of 19 knots and a top speed of 29 knots – thus she is probably the fastest charterboat along the entire North Irish coastline.
 Much more important than the speed is, that the Predator behaves very gentle cruising through the waves – especially when the sea is more rough.
 Modern nautical and safety equipment are obvious.